Darina Al Joundi: Early life

 Darina Al Joundi was born circa 1969.
-Her father, Hassem Al Joundi, was a Syrian author and politician.
+Her father, Hassem Al Joundi, was a Syrian author and politician and her mother was Lebanese.
 She grew up in a Muslim family and attended Catholic schools.
 After she was sent to a psychiatric hospital run by nuns in Jounieh, she decided to emigrate to France.

 Career

 Al Joundi became an actress in France.
-She co-wrote Le jour où Nina Simone a cessé de chanter, a one-woman show about her struggle to obtain French citizenship, with Algerian playwright Mohamed Kacimi.
-Her performance at the 2012 Festival d'Avignon received good reviews from theatre critics.
+She co-wrote Le jour où Nina Simone a cessé de chanter, a one-woman show about her struggle to obtain French citizenship, Her performance at the 2012 Festival d'Avignon received good reviews from theatre critics.
 After Prime Minister Manuel Valls read an article about her in Le Monde in 2012, he decided to speed up her application for French citizenship.

 On September 27, 2012, Al Joundi was invited to speak at the French Ministry of Women's Rights by Minister Najat Vallaud-Belkacem alongside the editor-in-chief of Marie-Claire, Catherine Durand.